MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/deployment/index.md

 * You must have an existing MobileFirst app on your local computer.
 The app must be registered to a MobileFirst Server.
 For information about creating a server profile, run **mfpdev app register**, or the topic about registering your type of app in the Developing applications section of this documentation.
 * You must have connectivity from your local computer to the server that your app is currently registered to and to the server that you want to transfer your app to.
 * You must have a server profile on the local computer for both the original MobileFirst Server and the server that you want to transfer your app to.
 For information about creating a server profile, run **mfpdev server add**.
 * You must have the IBM MobileFirst Command Line Interface (CLI) installed.
-For more information, see [Installing the MobileFirst CLI]().

 You use the **mfpdev app pull** command to send a copy of the server-side configuration files for your app to your local computer.
 Then you use the **mfpdev app push** command to send it to another MobileFirst Server.
 The **mfpdev app push** command also registers the app on the specified server.